 How Long Do Rebound Relationships Last?

-It is difficult to definitely say how long a rebound relationship will last because rebound relationship timeline depends directly on the parties involved.
+It is difficult to definitely say how long a rebound relationship will last because the rebound relationship timeline depends directly on the parties involved.
 You go through all these stages at your own pace and reach the common disillusionment.
 A rebound relationship is generally short-lived because unless you have healed from your past relationship, the likelihood of you giving your 100% to this new relationship is quite slim.
 It is also quite unfair on the new partner.

 If you are in a rebound just because you have to show off or make a point, there is a strong chance you will not just hurt yourself but also the new partner.
 A rebound relationship can last from one month to a year depending on how much time you need to reach your realization.
-If you are in complete denial a rebound relationship may last longer than expected.
+If you are in complete denial, a rebound relationship may last longer than expected.

-Statistics say that men are more likely to rebound than women, because men find it tough to recover from break-ups.
+Statistics say that men are more likely to rebound than women because men find it tough to recover from break-ups.
 And as we know, women often know how to vent out their emotions and share their feelings making it easier to move on, but men are dead-stuck because men do not share their emotions easily.

-If you are a woman, and suspecting yourself to be in a rebound with a man, you should be able to spot the signs soon.
-And before you get your heart broken, break-off the relationship.
+If you are a woman and suspect yourself to be in a rebound with a man, you should be able to spot the signs soon.
+And before you get your heart broken, break off the relationship.
 Be kind to yourself and your rebound partner: don’t drag your dead relationship like a torn coat behind you.
 Life is short, too short to be spent in pretense.

 A rebound relationship can last from one month to a year depending on how much time you need to reach your realization.
 If you are in complete denial a rebound relationship may last longer than expected.
 It’s hard to specify a rebound relationship timeline.